64kramsystem/saveriomiroddi.github.io/_posts/2017-11-22-Shell-scripting-adventures-part-2.md

 First, we need to detail the problem.

-From a techical perspective, single-line progress outputs are accomplished by using the "carriage return character" (`\r`), which returns to the beginning of the line.
+From a technfical perspective, single-line progress outputs are accomplished by using the "carriage return character" (`\r`), which returns to the beginning of the line.

 So, now we know what to do: to tell awk to process the string received once it gets a `\r` (rather than waiting for a newline (`n`)).